nglis/greetr/README.md

-GREETR framework built as part of an advanced Javascript course
+GREETR (mini) framework built as part of an advanced Javascript course

 When give na first name, last name, and optional language, it generates formal and informal greetings.